MatrixNorm/knowts/linux/boot-uefi.md

 CMOS chip stores user's settings.
 CMOS chip is volatile: it needs constant power.
 Resseting CMOS battery will restore default BIOS settings.
 On modern motherboards the CMOS chip is integrated with the RTC (real-time clock) on the south bridge chipset.

-**Master Boot Record (MBR)**
+** MBR - Master Boot Record**
 _______

 MBR is the old standard for managing the partition in the hard disk.
 It is superseded by GPT.
 The MBR resides at the very beginning of the hard disk and it holds the information on how the logical partitions are organized in the storage device.
 In addition, the MBR also contains executable code that can scan the partitions for the active OS and load up the boot up code/procedure for the OS.

-The organization of the partition table in the MBR limits the maximum addressable storage space of a partitioned disk to 2 TiB (232 × 512 bytes).
+The organization of the partition table in the MBR limits the maximum addressable storage space of a partitioned disk to 2 TiB (232 × 512 bytes). *XXX: Are limits applied to a whole disk or to a separate partition?* 4 primary partitions per disk.

+Can not repair itself, boot data is stored in one place, if data is everwritten or corrupted - fail to boot.

 ![MBR](./Master-Boot-Record.webp)
 ![MBR](./MBR.png)